opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/2_evaluate-opendesk-on-tcloud-public.md

     enabled: null
 ```

-:::note Why is this needed?
+:::note Why is this required?

-The `ox-connector` chart incorrectly includes an `enabled: true` field in its `livenessProbe` and `readinessProbe` definitions.
-This is not part of the valid Kubernetes Probe schema and causes deployment failure.
-This patch removes the invalid fields.
+The `ox-connector` chart incorrectly defines an `enabled: true` field within its `livenessProbe` and `readinessProbe` configurations.
+This field is not part of the valid Kubernetes Probe specification and results in a deployment failure.
+The patch removes these invalid entries to ensure the workload can be created successfully.

 :::

 <!-- **3. `values-openproject-tmpdir-fix.yaml`** -->